CartoDB/cartodb/doc/manual/source/install.rst

     sudo pip install --no-use-wheel -r python_requirements.txt

 .. warning::
-    If this fails due to the installation of the gdal package not finding Python.h, you'll need to do this:
+    If this fails due to the installation of the gdal package not finding Python.h or any other header file, you'll need to do this:

     ::